Abhinavkrishna3211/EleTect---Mitigating-Human-Elephant-Conflict-Using-Edge-AI/README.md

 menu_opcoes();
 }
 }

 LoRa communication from Nodes to Master

 LoRa is a low-power wireless modulation technology that enables devices to communicate over long distances with minimal energy consumption.
-"P2P" stands for "point-to-point, " meaning devices can communicate directly with each other without the need for intermediate network infrastructure such as base stations or routers.
-By leveraging LoRa P2P, IoT devices can communicate directly with each other in environments requiring long-distance communication and low power consumption.
+By leveraging LoRa , IoT devices can communicate directly with each other in environments requiring long-distance communication and low power consumption.
 We can connect the Wio-E5 module to the UART socket directly as the below picture shows.

 Download Library
 The u8g2 library must be installed for this demo.
 Click to download the library and install it (How to install an Arduino Library).
 Download the example
 Copy the code stick on the Aruino IDE then upload it.
 One of them is used as a master, and the NODE_SLAVE macro definition in the code needs to be commented out, and the other is used as a slave, and the NODE_SLAVE macro definition in the code needs to be turned on.

 # include <Arduino.h>
 # include <U8x8lib.h>
 // #define NODE_SLAVE